determined-ai/determined/docs/integrations/notification/zapier.rst

 *********************

-To send a test payload, click on the triple dots on the right of webhook record and click on **Test Webhook**
+To send a test payload, click on the triple dots on the right of webhook record and click on **Test Webhook**.

 .. image:: /assets/images/zapier_test.png
    :width: 100%

-Then navigate back to Zapier and click on **Test Trigger**, and you should be able to see the test request.
+Then navigate back to Zapier and click on **Test Trigger**, then you should be able to see the test request.

 .. image:: /assets/images/zapier_request_found.png